 Prepared vehicles may make use of alternate engines from the engine originally delivered, with the following rules.
-Excluded from use of alternate engines are forced-induction engines, rotary engines, hybrid engine and drivetrains, and Prepared Limited Preparation Vehicles.
+Excluded from use of alternate engines are forced-induction engines, hybrid engine and drivetrains, and Prepared Limited Preparation Vehicles.

 - Alternate engines are to be from the same make as the make of the vehicle.
 Engine must be available in production automotive model(s) sold in the US.
-No alternate engines or parts of the engine are allowed that were offered in other markets than the US unless listed in Appendix A. Motorcycle, snowmobile, marine, or other engines of non-automotive design are not permitted. - 2.
-Vehicle manufacturers that no longer exist may use any motor available in the use from corporate brands or via the following listings: - a.
-British makes may use Ford motors including Mazda. - b.
+No alternate engines or parts of the engine are allowed that were offered in other markets than the US unless listed in Appendix A. Motorcycle, snowmobile, marine, or other engines of non-automotive design are not permitted. - Vehicle manufacturers that no longer exist may use any motor available in the use from corporate brands or via the following listings:

+a.
+British makes may use Ford motors including Mazda.

+- b.
 Italian makes may use Fiat Chrysler motors. - 3.
-Alternate engines are to retain the same piston count or less as the vehicle's engine was originally configured.
-Models classed with multiple piston counts on the same line may use any piston count that matches classed models. - Alternate engines must keep same cooling type as before.
-Examples: Air cooled stays air cooled and water cooled stays water cooled. - Alternate engine weights will be calculated using listed engine displacement of swapped engine. - 6.
-Alternate engines may make use of allowances found in 17.10 stays longitudinal) and the engine bay location must not be changed (front-engine stays front-engine, mid-engine stays mid-engine, and rear-engine stays rear-engine).
+Alternate engines are to retain the same piston or rotor count or less as the vehicle's engine was originally configured.
+Models classed with multiple piston counts on the same line may use any piston count that matches classed models. - 4.
+Alternate engines must keep same cooling type as before.
+EXAMPLES: Air cooled stays air cooled and water cooled stays water cooled. - 5.
+Alternate engine weights will be calculated using listed engine displacement of swapped engine. - 6.
+Alternate engines may make use of allowances found in 17.10

+The engine orientation (transverse stays transverse and longitudinal stays longitudinal) and the engine bay location must not be changed